jack-git-morgan/ogl-test-backend/README.md

 Provide an API endpoint which outputs a count of customers in each city.

-Update your user interface to display this information in a tabulated fashion.
+Update your user interface to display this information in a tabulated form.